Distance Learning at Ark Kings

 What is our Art curriculum purpose and rationale at Ark Kings?

 At Ark Kings, we aim to give pupils the knowledge and skills to become creative artists who are confident with the use of different media.
 We are passionate about developing artists who can talk about themes within art, a piece’s historical context, as well as create their own artwork.

 Our all-through purpose and rationale document provides more information: 00 Art Curriculum Purpose and Rationale - All through.pdf

 Primary Phase - Further Information

-Our Art curriculum overview outlines the content and threads of art skills pupils study in each year group: Art Threads.pdf
+Our Art curriculum overview outlines the content and threads of art skills pupils study in each year group: Art MTP and Threads.pdf